The Money Pit is a home improvement media destination

 Produced by Money Pit Media, a division of Squeaky Door Productions, Inc., The Money Pit it includes a website with thousands of posts, podcasts and videos dedicated to home improvement, remodeling and décor.
 We produce four podcasts and the nation’s largest syndicated, call-in radio show dedicated to home decor and home improvement projects.

 The nationally syndicated show has been named among “America’s 100 Most Important Radio Shows” by Talkers Magazine, and once even gained notoriety as answer to a question on the iconic television show JEOPARDY.
-It’s been on the air for twenty years and is now carried on over 350 radio affiliates across the nation, in addition to their popular podcast.
+It’s been on the air for twenty years and is now carried on over 375 radio stations across the nation, in addition to their popular podcast.

 Hosted by home improvement influencers Tom Kraeutler and Leslie Segrete, are supported by a dedicated team of talented producers, writers and videographers – all with a passion for home improvement and fabulous design.
 Their combined experience and expertise allow them to offer tips, answers, ideas and inspiration for décor, repair or remodeling projects virtually anywhere in the home.